-Intangible assets comprising the "Busy Bee" brand with a carrying amount of € 1.5 million at 30 November 2023 are included on the group's Statement of Financial Position as at that date.
+Intangible asset comprising the "Busy Bee" brand with a carrying amount of € 1.5 million at 30 November 2024 is included on the group's statement of financial position as at that date.

-Management is required to perform an assessment at least annually to establish whether intangible assets that have an indefinite useful life should continue to be recognised, or if any impairment is required.
+Management is required to perform an assessment at least annually to establish whether the intangible asset which has an indefinite useful life should continue to be recognised, or if any impairment is required.
 The impairment assessment was based on the calculations which were prepared to determine the consideration that was set at the time the group acquired the brand.

-We focussed on this area because of the significance of the amount of intangible assets with indefinite useful life owned by the group and which are recognised at balance sheet date.
+We focused on this area because of the significant value of the intangible asset with indefinite useful life owned by the group and which is recognised at balance sheet date.
 Moreover, the directors' assessment process is complex and judgmental and is based on assumptions which are affected by expected future market or economic conditions.